junxit/us-congress-bills-112/bill.md

   >     - **(F)** such other information as the Ombudsman considers relevant.
   >   - **(3)** *Report to be submitted directly* Each report under this subsection shall be provided directly to the committees described in paragraph (1) without any prior comment or amendment by the Administrator of the Transportation Security Administration.
 However, the Ombudsman shall seek comment from the Administrator to be submitted by the Ombudsman together with the annual report.
   >   - **(4)** *Other reports* Nothing in this subsection shall be construed to preclude the Ombudsman from issuing other reports on the activities of the Office of the Ombudsman.
+  > - **(d)** *Contact information* The Administrator of the Transportation Security Administration shall make publically available on the Internet site of the Administration information about the Office of the Ombudsman, including regarding how to contact the Office.
-  > - **(d)** *Appropriate congressional committee defined* In this section the term “appropriate congressional committee” means the Committee on Homeland Security of the House of Representatives and any committee of the House of Representatives or the Senate having legislative jurisdiction under the rules of the House of Representatives or Senate, respectively, over the matter concerned.
+  > - **(e)** *Appropriate congressional committee defined* In this section the term “appropriate congressional committee” means the Committee on Homeland Security of the House of Representatives and any committee of the House of Representatives or the Senate having legislative jurisdiction under the rules of the House of Representatives or Senate, respectively, over the matter concerned.

 - **(b)** *Clerical amendment* The analysis at the beginning of such chapter is amended by adding at the end the items relating to subchapter II the following new item:
-- **(c)** *Authorization of Appropriations* There are authorized to be appropriated for fiscal years 2012, 2013, and 2014 such sums as are necessary for implementing section 44946 of title 49, United States Code, as amended by this section.
+- **(c)** *Authorization of Appropriations* There is authorized to be appropriated for each of fiscal years 2012, 2013, and 2014 $575,000 for implementing section 44946 of title 49, United States Code, as amended by this section.